-Before taking out a home mortgage, your lender will require you to get homeowners insurance
+Before taking out a home mortgage, your lender will require you to get homeowners insurance.

-Force-placed insurance is more expensive and has more limited coverage compared to standard homeowners insurance
+Force-placed insurance is more expensive and has more limited coverage compared to standard homeowners insurance.

-As the lienholder, your mortgage company has a financial interest in making sure that your home is adequately protected against damage from fire, windstorms, and other perils that could cause damage to your home.
-In order to secure their investment in the property, mortgage lenders will require you to have enough homeowners insurance to cover a full rebuild of the property.
-Lenders may also require flood insurance if your home is located in a high-risk flood zone.
+A mortgage company may do this because as the lien-holder, they have a financial interest in making sure that your home is adequately protected against damage from fire, windstorms, and other perils that could cause damage to your home.

 With force-placed insurance, the lender pays the policy premiums up front and the balance is then added to your monthly mortgage bill.
-If you pay for property taxes, mortgage insurance and homeowners insurance through your escrow account, your lender will likely streamline your payments from there.
+If you pay for property taxes, mortgage insurance, and homeowners insurance through your escrow account, your lender will likely streamline your payments from there.

 Force-placed insurance costs around one-and-a-half to two times as much as a standard homeowners insurance policy, according to Assurant, a leading writer of lender-placed insurance policies.

 Lender-placed policies cost more because homes generally aren’t held to the same underwriting criteria as voluntary home insurance.
 Most force-placed insurance companies have an agreement with partnering mortgage companies to insure every lapsed property without conducting an inspection or analyzing the loss history of the home.
 Additionally, many homes are uninsured specifically because they’re located in natural disaster-susceptible areas where affordable insurance is scarce.

-If your lender places force-placed insurance on your property, contact your loan officer or mortgage servicer right away and see what you need to do to get your old policy reinstated.
+Contact your loan officer or mortgage servicer.
+Ask your loan officer what you need to do to get your old policy reinstated.
 It’s possible that your lender placed insurance on your home by mistake, but even if that’s the case you should continue paying the policy premiums until the situation is resolved.

-Once you have a new policy, or if you already had a policy and the force-placed coverage was purchased by mistake, gather all necessary documents, like a home insurance binder or declarations page, to send to your lender as proof that your home is covered.
+Gather documents.
+Once you have a new policy — or if you already had a policy and the force-placed coverage was purchased by mistake — gather all necessary documents, like a home insurance binder or declarations page, to send to your lender as proof that your home is covered.